TITLE 35: ENVIRONMENTAL PROTECTION

 PART 229 HOSPITAL/MEDICAL/INFECTIOUS WASTE INCINERATORS

-SECTION 229.166 MONITORING REQUIREMENTS FOR SMALL, MEDIUM, AND LARGE HMIWIS
+SECTION 229.166 MONITORING REQUIREMENTS FOR ALL HMIWIS

-Section 229.166 Monitoring Requirements for Small, Medium, and Large HMIWIs
+Section 229.166 Monitoring Requirements for All HMIWIs

-a) Once the initial performance test required by Section 229.142 of this Part has been performed, and the site-specific minimum and maximum operating parameter values have been established, the owner or operator of a small, medium or large HMIWI shall continuously monitor those parameters.
+b) Once the initial performance test required by Section 229.142 of this Part has been performed, and the site-specific minimum and maximum operating parameter values have been established, the owner or operator of an HMIWI, as applicable, shall continuously monitor those parameters.

-b) The owner or operator of a small, medium or large HMIWI shall comply with the following monitoring requirements:
+c) The owner or operator of an HMIWI, as applicable, shall comply with the following monitoring requirements:

 2) Install, calibrate according to manufacturer's specifications, maintain, and operate a device or establish a method for identifying the use of the bypass stack, including date, time, and duration of use;

 4) Record monitoring data at all times during HMIWI operation, except during the periods of monitoring equipment malfunction, calibration, or repair.
-At a minimum, valid monitoring data shall be recorded for 75 percent of the operating hours per day and for 90 percent of the operating days per calendar quarter that an HMIWI is combusting hospital waste or medical/infectious waste.
+At a minimum, valid monitoring data shall be recorded for 75 percent of the operating hours per day for 90 percent of the operating days per calendar quarter that an HMIWI is combusting hospital waste or medical/infectious waste.